minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    - :mc-cmd:`~mc ilm edit --expired-object-delete-marker`

 .. mc-cmd:: --transition-days
+   :optional:

-   *Optional* The number of calendar days from object creation after which MinIO marks an object as eligible for transition.
-MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --storage-class`.
+   The number of calendar days from object creation after which MinIO marks an object as eligible for transition.
+MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --tier`.

    For versioned buckets, the transition rule applies only to the *current* object version.
 Use the
    :mc-cmd:`~mc ilm edit --noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.

-   Requires specifying :mc-cmd:`~mc ilm edit --storage-class`.
+   Requires specifying :mc-cmd:`~mc ilm edit --tier`.

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --storage-class
+.. mc-cmd:: --tier
+   :optional:

-   *Optional* The remote storage tier to which MinIO :ref:`transition objects <minio-lifecycle-management-tiering>`.
+   The remote storage tier to which MinIO :ref:`transition objects <minio-lifecycle-management-tiering>`.
 Specify a remote storage tier created by :mc:`mc admin tier`.